axonivy-market/ai-assistant/ai-assistant-product/README.md

     - GPT model: [GPT-4o mini](https://platform.openai.com/docs/models/gpt-4o-mini)
     - Text embedding model: [text-embedding-3-large](https://platform.openai.com/docs/guides/embeddings)

-When you clicking on a model item in the AI Models list, you will be redirected to the details page of that model.
+When clicking on a model item in the AI Models list, you will be redirected to the details page of that model.
 There you can find more model informations and change the API Key to the OpenAI platform.
 Your API Key is encrypted and completely secured.

-Furthermore, you can test to connection to OpenAI platform by clicking the button **Test Connection**.
+Furthermore, you can test the connection to the OpenAI platform by clicking the button **Test Connection**.
 If something went wrong, we will show the details error

 <img src="./doc/img/ai-model-test-connection.png" width="50%" alt="Test connection">